TITLE IX INFORMATION

 Education Amendments of 1972 to the 1964 Civil Rights Act

 Title IX of the Education Amendments of 1972 and its implementing regulations, prohibits discrimination on the basis of sex in educational programs or activities operated by recipients of Federal financial assistance.
-Title IX protects students from sexual harassment, which is one type of sex discrimination, which is prohibited by Title IX.
+Title IX protects students from sexual harassment, which is one type of sex discrimination, prohibited by Title IX.
 The United States Department of Education, Office of Civil Rights, issued a “Dear Colleague” dated April 4, 2011.
-The Dear Colleague Letter (DCL) contained specific guidelines regarding university responses to reports of sexual violence against a student.
-Most significantly:
+As of August 14, 2020, the Department of Education implemented a new regulation which affords additional due process rights for both parties.

 University Assistance Provided to FAMU Students

-To faculty members, athletic coaches, administrators and staff who receive notice that a student has been the victim of sexual harassment, including sexual violence; the University’s practice is to offer the student six resources.
+To faculty members, athletic coaches, administrators and staff who receive notice that a students and employees have been the victim of sexual misconduct, including sexual harassment; the University’s practice is to offer the victim six resources:

 2) Safety.
-The goal is to ensure that the student has an opportunity to avoid contact with the alleged perpetrator.
-The University may need to prohibit contact with the student by the alleged perpetrator, if necessary.
-The student may need overnight shelter to avoid a residence hall or apartment where the alleged perpetrator also lives.
-The University may need to arrange within campus housing to separate the alleged perpetrator from the victim.
+The goal is to ensure that the victim has an opportunity to avoid contact with the alleged perpetrator.
+The University may need to prohibit contact between the victim and the alleged perpetrator, if necessary.
+The victim may need overnight shelter to avoid a residence hall or apartment where the alleged perpetrator also lives.
+The University may need to coordinate efforts with University Housing to separate the alleged perpetrator from the victim.

 3) Health Services.
-The student may need care for physical or mental injuries; testing for sexually transmitted diseases; or reproductive-related care, just as examples.
+A victim may need care for physical or mental injuries; testing for sexually transmitted diseases; or reproductive-related care, just as examples.
 If the student agrees, FAMU Student Health Services (Clinic) can provide such care at (850) 599-3777.
+For employees, the University suggests that the victim seek medical treatment with their local physician or at a medical facility as soon as possible.

-4) Counseling.
-The student may need counseling or psychological services, whether the sexual violence was recent or long ago.
+4) Counseling and Victim Advocate Program.
+The victim may need counseling or psychological services, whether the sexual violence was recent or long ago.
 If the student agrees, FAMU Counseling Services can provide individual and group counseling.
 It is available to students at no charge.
 The contact number is (850) 599-3145.
+Employees may consult with Human Resources at (850) 599-3611, regarding counseling services available through the Employee Assistance Program (EAP).
+The Victim Advocate Program serves as a confidential resource and support resource for anyone in the University community who has been a victim of a crime.
+For more information about Victim Advocate Program, please call (850) 412-5667.

 6) Criminal or administrative options.
-Students, who have victims of sexual harassment, may choose one or more:
+Victims of sexual harassment may choose one or more:

 · File a police report with FAMU Police Department at (850) 599-3256

-· File a police report with the Tallahassee Police Department, if the sexual harassment occurred off-campus
+· File a police report with the Tallahassee Police Department (or the local police department), if the sexual harassment occurred off-campus at 911

 Florida A&M University will include the following in its training programs, but are not limited to:

-* training all university law enforcement personnel on the university’s Title IX responsibilities and handling of sexual harassment or sexual violence complaints;
+* training all university law enforcement personnel on the University’s Title IX responsibilities and handling of sexual harassment or sexual misconduct complaints;

-* training all employees who interact with students regularly on recognizing and appropriately addressing allegations of sexual harassment or violence under Title IX;
+* training all employees who interact with students regularly on recognizing and appropriately addressing allegations of sexual misconduct under Title IX;

-* training the Title IX Coordinator and any other employees who are involved in processing, investigating, or resolving complaints of sexual harassment or sexual violence;
+* training the Title IX Coordinator and any other employees who are involved in processing, investigating, or resolving complaints of sexual misconduct;

-* informing students of their options to notify proper law enforcement authorities, and the option to be assisted by university employees in notifying those authorities;
+* informing victims of their options to notify proper law enforcement authorities, and the option to be assisted by University employees in notifying those authorities;

-* designating an individual from the university’s counseling center to be “on call” to assist victims of sexual harassment or violence whenever needed;
+* designating an individual from the University’s counseling center to be “on call” to assist victims of sexual misconduct whenever needed;

-* offering counseling, health, mental health, or other holistic and comprehensive victim services to all students affected by sexual harassment or violence, and notifying students of campus and community counseling, health, mental health, and other student services;
+* offering counseling, health, mental health, or other holistic and comprehensive victim services to all victims affected by sexual misconduct, and notifying students of campus and community counseling, health, mental health, and other student services;

 For additional questions and resources for filing a report or complaint, please contact: